-No CGI in movies list is complete without this movie, and this scene is the most memorable of the lot.
-Jurassic Park mixed animatronics, stop-moption and CGI to create the most photo-realistic creatures ever seen on screen.
+No CGI in the movies list is complete without this movie, and this scene is the most memorable of the lot.
+Jurassic Park mixed animatronics, stop-motion and CGI to create the most photo-realistic creatures ever seen on screen.

 Again, Industrial Light & Magic were the studio behind the breathtaking CGI in Jumanji.
-Perhaps the scene where the studio were able to best flex their VFX muscles was the stampede scene.
+Perhaps the scene where the studio w able to best flex their VFX muscles was the stampede scene.

 The photo-realistic fur of the lion and the feathers on that big, mean pelican are especially stand-out.